jakewvincent/mkdnflow.nvim/README.md

 ### Manipulate headings
 * Increase/decrease heading levels (mapped to `+`/`-` by default). **Note**: *Increasing* the heading means increasing it in importance (i.e. making it bigger or more prominent when converted to HTML and rendered in a browser), which counterintuitively means *removing a hash symbol*.

+### Section folding
+* 🆕 Fold a section using `<CR>` in normal mode if the cursor is on the heading of the section
+    * Unfold a folded section using `<CR>` or `<leader>F` (both are default mappings; the former maps to a wrapper function that will follow links if the cursor is not on a fold or section heading; the latter is mapped specifically to `:MkdnUnfoldSection<CR>`)
+    * If you wish to create a link in a heading (normally done with `<CR>`), you'll need to do so by making a visual selection of the text you wish to create a link from and then hitting `<CR>`, or otherwise disabling the mapping for `MkdnCRnv` and mapping `MkdnFollowLink` to `<CR>` in visual and normal modes.
+* 🆕 Fold the section the cursor is currently in—even if the cursor is not on the heading—using `<leader>f`

 ### Lists
 * Toggle the status of a to-do list item on the current line (mapped to `<C-Space>` by default).
 Using the default settings, toggling will result in the following changes.
 To-do symbols [can be customized](#to_do-dictionary-like-table) (make sure to use the [luautf8 luarock dependency](#if-you-wish-to-use-custom-utf-8-to-do-symbols-add-the-luautf8-luarock-dependency) if you want to use utf8 to-do symbols).
     * `* [ ] ...` → `* [-] ...`
     * `* [-] ...` → `* [X] ...`
     * `* [X] ...` → `* [ ] ...`
-* 🆕 Toggle multiple to-do items at once by selecting the lines to toggle in (simple) visual mode (mapped to `<C-Space>` by default)
+* Toggle multiple to-do items at once by selecting the lines to toggle in (simple) visual mode (mapped to `<C-Space>` by default)
-* 🆕 Create to-do items from plain unordered or ordered lists (mapped to `<C-Space>` by default)
+* Create to-do items from plain unordered or ordered lists by toggling a non-to-do-list item (`<C-Space>` by default)
 * Automatically update any parent to-dos when child to-dos are toggled.
     * When all child to-dos have been marked complete, the parent is marked complete
     * When at least one child to-do has been marked in-progress, the parent to-do is marked in-progress
     * When a parent to-do is marked complete and one child to-do is reverted to not-yet-started or in-progress, the parent to-do is marked in-progress
     * When a parent to-do is marked complete or in-progress and all child to-dos have been reverted to not-yet-started, the parent to-do is marked not-yet-started.
+* Update numbering for the list the cursor is currently on
-* 🆕 Manually update numbering with `MkdnUpdateNumbering` (mapped to `<leader>nn` by default) or `MkdnUpdateNumbering 0` if, e.g., you want to start numbering at 0
+    * `<leader>nn` (default mapping) or `:MkdnUpdateNumbering 0<CR>`, e.g., if you want to start numbering at 0
 * Smart(er) behavior when `<CR>`ing in lists (NOTE: currently not enabled by default.
 See below.)
     * NOTE: The following functionality is disabled by default in case some find it intrusive.
 To enable the functionality, remap `<CR>` in insert mode (see the following code block).
     * In unordered lists: Add another bullet on the next line, unless the current list item is empty, in which case it will be erased
     * In ordered lists: Add another item on the next line (keeping numbering updated), unless the current item is empty, in which case it will be erased
     * In unordered and ordered to-do lists: Add another to-do item on the next line, unless the current to-do is empty, in which case it will be replaced with a simple (non-to-do) list item
-    * 🆕 Automatically indent a new list item when the current one ends in a colon
+    * Automatically indent a new list item when the current one ends in a colon
-    * 🆕 Demote empty indented list items by reducing the indentation by one level
+    * Demote empty indented list items by reducing the indentation by one level
-* 🆕 Add new list items using the list type of the current line without any of the fancy stuff listed above (see [MkdnExtendList](#-commands-and-default-mappings))
+* Add new list items using the list type of the current line without any of the fancy stuff listed above (see [MkdnExtendList](#-commands-and-default-mappings))

 ```lua
 require('mkdnflow').setup({